 This restriction makes it impossible to use a Zipcar on point-to-point trips that don’t involve a second Zipcar lot.
 By contrast, ridesharing apps like Uber and Lyft specialize in point-to-point trips.

 No matter what membership plan you use, you either need to pay a monthly or annual fee, or commit to a certain amount of driving per month.
 By contrast, ridesharing apps like Uber and Lyft only charge you for the rides you take.

 3. You Can’t Take Spontaneous Trips

 Before your trip, you need to reserve a specific Zipcar and choose start and end times for your reservation at least half an hour in advance.
 You can’t just spontaneously hop into a car and drive away.
 This requires some pre-trip planning.

 4. Membership Is More Restrictive for Young People

 To be eligible for a Zipcar membership, you must be 21 years old, or a student at least 18 years of age at an affiliated university, even if you have a spotless driving record.
 This rules out membership for young people who aren’t enrolled at the major universities that Zipcar typically works with.
-By contrast, Car2Go allows anyone 18 and older to join, provided their driving record passes muster.

 If you don’t need to drive your car frequently or for long distances, a carsharing service such as Zipcar is a viable alternative to traditional car ownership.
 That said, though Zipcar is affordable, widely available, and user-friendly, it can’t do everything a wholly owned vehicle can.